deiss/digitscanner/README.md

     bin/digitscanner --help

-You can start with the existing neural networks in the `fnn` folder and test them with the mnist dataset:
+You can start with the existing neural networks in the *fnn* directory and test them with the mnist dataset:

     bin/digitscanner --fnnin fnn/fnn_100.txt --test 10000 0 --mnist mnist_data

 Or you can create a new neural network, with 784 neurons in input, a hidden layer of 50 neurons and an output layer of 10 neurons, and train it twice over the whole dataset with batches of 10 pictures and a learning factor of 0.1.
 Do not forget to save this neural network with the `--fnnout` parameter.
-The neural network available in `fnn/fnn_50.txt` has been created with the following command:
+The neural network available in *fnn/fnn_50.txt* has been created with the following command:

     bin/digitscanner --layers 3 784 50 10 --train 60000 0 2 10 0.1 0 --fnnout fnn_50.txt --mnist mnist_data

 You can also try to see if adding another hidden layer will improve the test result.
 It may take a long time, so you can use the `--enable_multithreading` option and train it over only 20000 pictures to make the process quicker.
 Let's use the last 20000 pictures.
 You can use the `--time` option to see how long it takes to do the training.
-The neural network available in `fnn/fnn_100.txt` has been created with the following command:
+The neural network available in *fnn/fnn_100.txt* has been created with the following command:

     bin/digitscanner --layers 3 784 100 10 --train 20000 40000 1 10 0.1 0 --fnnout fnn_100.txt --mnist mnist_data --enable_multithreading 2 --time